nirtamir2/talks/2025-06-26/src/slides.md

 <!--
 [click]
-Composing multiple such functions gets messy, since we now have to wrap and unwrap manually all the way through.
+Composing multiple such functions gets messy, since we now have to wrap and unwrap manually.
 -->

 ---